apiaryio/api-blueprint/README.md

         Hello World!
 ```

-in your favorite Markdown editor.
+in your favourite Markdown editor.
 With this API description in your API GitHub repository you can discuss it with others and iterate on your API Design.

 To learn more about the API Blueprint syntax jump directly to the [API Blueprint Tutorial](Tutorial.md) or take a look at some [examples](https://github.com/apiaryio/api-blueprint/tree/master/examples).